Traumatic Brain Injuries (TBI)

 Traumatic Brain Injuries are injuries that cause damage to brain tissue.
 The severity ranges from a concussion (mild) to brain bleeds and axonal injuries (severe).
 Mild forms of TBI result in minor cell changes in the brain and often are not visible in imaging.
 More severe TBI may show changes in blood flow, swelling, and noticeable cell death on MRI and/or CT.
 These injuries often result in cognitive, physical, neurological, and metabolic symptoms.

-Revive utilizes research-based diagnostics to evaluate function in specific areas of the brain.
-Looking at eye movements, motor function, sensory function, cranial nerves, cognitive function, balance, and gait allows us to better understand which areas have been affected by the concussion.
+We utilize research-based diagnostics to evaluate function in specific areas of the brain, informing a customized treatment plan for each patient.
+Looking at eye movements, motor function, sensory function, cranial nerves, cognitive function, balance, and gait allows us to better understand which areas have been affected by the TBI.
 This allows us to develop a treatment plan that targets those regions and networks to make them stronger and more efficient.

-This plan is executed over 10 days.
 Patients see measurable improvement during their time in our office and continue to make gains once they leave.
 To help ensure success on your journey of healing, we create and define a plan for you when you go home.
-This plan may include sourcing a local specialist for a safe and effective continuum of care.
 Our goal is to see each patient continue to build upon the initial results they achieved in our office.

 Revive's Treatment Options for TBI